The music photography magazine gallery of

 The Police in concert

-`The Police`were a Rock band from Great Britain formed in 1977.
-Here they are photographed and captured in Analog from the stage and pit area during a concert in America in 1981.
+`The Police` are British Rock band.
+Here they are photographed & captured in Analog from the stage & pit area during a concert in America in 1981.
 For more information and to follow the band on social media use the following external links.

 The Police concert pictures ~ Bill O’Leary